Updated April 2024

 As a leader, you activate your surge capacity to protect your organisation in times of crisis or rapid, unpredictable change.
 The usual timeline of these situations would see you have an immediate surge response, and then soon after turn to rest, reset and rebuild, using more normal energy and resource levels.

-The COVID-19 pandemic has had a significantly drawn out timeline of a ‘disaster’ meaning that leaders’ surge capacity has been on heightened alert for the better part of two years.
-Without the usual timeline that allows for rest soon after the disaster, you are left feeling burnt out, depleted and wholly uninspired or motivated to lead your school community.
+Your surge capacity can sometimes be tested beyond limits.
+Without allowing time for rest soon after a crisis event, you are left feeling burnt out, depleted and wholly uninspired or motivated to lead.
 This contributes to poor wellbeing for you, as well as your team, and your organisation more broadly.